Jubblin/omni-gui/README.md

 For issues and questions:

-- Review application logs for error messages (logs are written to `omni-api.log` in the execution directory)
+- Review application logs for error messages (logs are written to `omni-api.json` in the execution directory)
 - All logs are output as valid JSON for easy parsing and analysis
 - Verify environment variable configuration
 - Check the Settings window for configuration options